Luis Urías Player Props: Brewers vs. Orioles

-The Milwaukee Brewers and Luis Urias, who went 0-for-3 last time out, battle Kyle Gibson and the Baltimore Orioles at American Family Field, Tuesday at 7:40 PM ET.
+After going 0-for-3 in his most recent game, Luis Urias and the Milwaukee Brewers face the Baltimore Orioles (who will start Dean Kremer) at 7:40 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-3) against the Reds.
+In his last game he had a hitless showing (0-for-3) against the Orioles.

 Luis Urías Game Info & Props vs. the Orioles